PADMA EARTH

 Food by Kuya Lord

-In the spirit of Undas, the Philippines’ version of Dia de Los Muertos, the Filipino American community in LA came together and celebrated life and death through a regenerative kamayan feast by Kuya Lord, one of LA Times’ Best New Restaurants of 2023.
+In the spirit of Undas, the Philippines’ version of Dia de Los Muertos, the Filipino American community in LA came together and celebrated life and death through a regenerative kamayan feast by Kuya Lord, who won the James Beard 2024 award for Best Chef in California.

 Kamayan is a traditional Filipino way of eating where food is eaten by hands with no plates and utensils–creating a more playful and intimate connection with our food.